pluralsight/pando-rfcs/text/0000-icons.md

 # Adoption strategy

+>**If we implement this proposal, how will existing TVA developers adopt it?
+Is this a breaking change?
+Can we write a codemod?
+Should we coordinate with other projects or libraries?**

 Existing implementations would replace the icon content with that from TVA.

 # How we teach this

+>**What names and terminology work best for these concepts and why?
+How is this idea best presented?
+As a continuation of existing TVA patterns?**
+>
+>**Would the acceptance of this proposal mean the TVA documentation must be re-organized or altered?
+Does it change how TVA is taught to new developers at any level?**

 This import will replace a direct SVG import, and the contents can be assumed to be an SVG element that is directly usable by your framework.

 # Unresolved questions

+>**Optional, but suggested for first drafts.
+What parts of the design are still TBD?**

 How are we sharing icons for other platforms, such as mobile native?